-Top 10 Facts about Google
+Top 10 Facts about Google: Google Trivia and FAQs

-Google's Amazing Facts are Everywhere
+Google's Amazing Facts and Trivia

 We all know that Google is pretty much the Lord of the Internet.
-Can we article writers write up a engaging article without the use of the search box we all like to write on?
+Can we article writers write up an engaging article without the use of the search box we all like to write on?

 I know that I depend on Google a whole lot - I use it to search for virtually everything, from restaurants to raw data on the most complex things in existence.
-Using Google you can instantly know the diameter of a far away star - this was unthinkable before!
+Using Google you can instantly know the diameter of a faraway star - this was unthinkable before!

 We all know that the blank page of Google could be monetized - and they know it too.

 It's just more profitable to keep it simple and blank... we all love it this way, and Google doesn't want to mess that up.
-Even so, the company calculated that to rent an ad space on the Google's homepage at google.com, businessmen had to be willing to cough up 10 million dollars!
+Even so, the company calculated that to rent ad space on Google's homepage at google.com, businessmen had to be willing to cough up 10 million dollars!

-It's not surprising, since you know those impressions would be an insanely high number!
+It's not surprising since you know those impressions would be an insanely high number!

-9 - Google or Googol?
+9 - Google Was Inspired By Googol:

 If you are a maths teacher or a pretty knowledgeable guy, you ought to know the term Googol means a 1 with 100 zeros in front of it...